DreamOfTheRedChamber/system-design-interviews/README.md

 3. Create simplified entity-relationship diagram
 * Step 1: Each of the entities derived in step 1 of the six-step process is represented by a rectangle, clearly indicating the primary key and important attributes.
 Each of the relationships derived in step 2 of the six-step process is represented by a diamond with the name of the relationship in the diamond.

-4. List assertions for all relationships <a id="list-assertions-for-all-relationships"></a>
+4. List assertions for all relationships
 * Step 1: Look at each relationship from Entity A to Entity B, and write out the relationship in words, using the entities involved in the relationship, the optionalities and cardinalities.
 * Step 2: Look at each relationship in revese, from Entity B to Entity A, and write out the relationship in words, using the entities involved in the relationship, the optionalities, and cardinalities.